-If you’d like to join them, please follow exactly these steps to avoid ending up in the slush pile, where spammers, content farms, bad ideas and failed pitches go…
+If you’d like to contribute, please follow exactly these steps to avoid ending up in the slush pile, where spammers, content farms, bad ideas and failed pitches go…

 First things first: